NotPocketMine/Windows-PocketMine-MP/README.rst

 - One for `x64 <https://github.com/thedeibo/Windows-PocketMine-MP/raw/master/PocketMine-MP-x64.exe>`_
 - One for `x86 <https://github.com/thedeibo/Windows-PocketMine-MP/raw/master/PocketMine-MP-x86.exe>`_
+You can also download the latest .phar from `Bintray <https://bintray.com/pocketmine/PocketMine/PocketMine-MP-phar/view#files>`_.
 These installers provide you with the files you need to make a server!

 This installer provides you with these folders and files: